bytedance/bhook/README.md

 bhook is a PLT hook framework for Android app.

 Most of ByteDance's Android apps use bhook as the PLT hook solution online.
-We use bhook to monitor app's memory, FD, lock, binder, I/O, logcat, thread, graphics, ART, dynamic link, etc. bhook is also used by us for system optimization, security defense and more scenarios.

 ## Features